 - a.
 To encourage the provision and use of public transport as a preferred method of access to and from the Town Centre. - b.
 To provide a high level of access to public transport services within and surrounding the Town Centre. - c.
-To ensure that the Town Centre layout responds to the provision of a future public transport corridor to the Leppington Regional Centre. - d.
+To ensure that the Town Centre layout responds to the provision of a future public transport network. - d.
 Transit hub to be located on both sides of the road and will be subject to detailed design.

-- The location of bus stops and a 'Transit Place' for express buses to Leppington Centre is to achieve a high level of access to key places of interest such as civic buildings, Town Park and Main Street and surrounding residential and commercial development. - Bus stops / Transit Place is to be located to allow for integration of local and regional transport services. - 3.
-Bus stops / Transit Place are to be located in areas of high pedestrian and vehicle activity and designed to ensure a high level of passive surveillance. - 4.
-Bus stops are to be provided generally in accordance with Figure 66. - 5.
-Future Transit Place for buses to Leppington Railway Station is to be located on Dick Johnson Drive generally in accordance with Figure 66.
+- The location of bus stops and a 'Transit Place' for express buses to Leppington Centre is to achieve a high level of access to key places of interest such as civic buildings, Town Park and Main Street and surrounding residential and commercial development. - 2.
+Bus stops are to allow for integration of local and regional transport services. - 3.
+Bus stops are to be located in areas which ensure a high level of passive surveillance. - 4.
+Bus stops are to be provided generally in accordance with Figure 7366. - 5.
+Future development in proximity to the location of the proposed Oran Park Metro Station is to consider the impacts rail movements may have on the specific development.
+This may include, but not be limited to, noise and vibration impacts.